 Just study, play around and be happy--Such a simple life!

-♥ Even when my kids were younger these beautiful birds were a regular visitor in my balcony.
-I have such pleasant memories of a number of Sparrows on my balcony wall, some two decades ago.
+Even when my kids were younger, these beautiful birds were regular visitors, in my balcony.
+I have such pleasant memories, of a number of Sparrows, on my balcony wall, some two decades ago.

 The House Sparrows: The Situation Now!